 The stained glass created an ethereal glow as we listened to the stories in the audioguide.
 The kids were riveted!
 Sometimes they get a little restless wandering the rooms of a giant castle, but thanks to the audio tour, they didn’t want to miss a thing.
 The most risqué parts of the audio stories included descriptions of punishments, but the kids good laugh out of the outdoor twin toilets that dropped right down into the moat!

 After our castle tour it was lunch time and we noticed it was starting to get busier on the streets.
 We opted to snag our waffles and fries and eat them in the sunshine along the canal.
 What a glorious day to visit this picturesque city!
-None of the canal tours were running during Covid, so we will have to return to try it out another time.
+Canal tours were cancelled during Covid, but I was able to do one later on in the year when they opened up again.